Yahoo DFS Basketball: Thursday Picks

 This article is part of our Yahoo DFS Basketball series.

-After a packed Wednesday in the NBA, there are just two games on the schedule Thursday.
-The good news is, they are both exciting matchups.
-First up will be the 76ers hosting the Nets in a battle between two of the top teams in the Eastern Conference.
-Ben Simmons will remain sidelined, but James Harden will take the floor and look to earn a victory over his former squad.
-The second game will feature the Nuggets taking on the Warriors.
-They could be dealing with tired legs, as both teams will be playing their third game in four nights.
-Yahoo only has two, single-game slates, so let's focus on the matchup that has grabbed all of the headlines and discuss some players to consider for the Nets and Sixers game.
+After a wild 12-game slate Wednesday, we only have one game to speak of Thursday.
+It's not exactly an exciting matchup, either, between the Magic and Pistons.
+Injuries will play a prominent role with Jalen Suggs (ankle) out for the Magic and Jerami Grant (knee) out for the Pistons.
+Cade Cunningham (illness), Wendell Carter (ankle) and Chuma Okeke (knee) are all listed as questionable, as well.
+The limited schedule leaves us with just a single-game contest on Yahoo.

-If you're new to the single-game format, here are the rules.
-In addition to selecting two flex players, there are three multiplier positions.
-A player slotted into the Megastar spot will earn double their fantasy points scored.
-The Superstar spot will earn 1.5X their fantasy points scored.
-Finally, the Star will earn 1.2X their fantasy points scored.
+In addition to selecting two flex players, there are three multiplier positions in this single-game format.
+A player slotted into the Megastar spot will earn double his fantasy points scored.
+The Superstar spot will earn 1.5X his fantasy points scored.
+Finally, the Star will earn 1.2X his fantasy points scored.
+With that in mind, let's discuss some players to consider.

 FLEX PLAYS